Sabine County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period (typically 30 days or more), the impound lot has the right to sell it at a lien sale to recover their costs.
+Most states, including Texas, allow the impound lot to initiate a lien sale if the vehicle remains unclaimed for an extended period (typically 30 days or more).
+This means they can sell your vehicle to recover their costs.
+Do not let it reach this point.
 You'll lose your vehicle and potentially still owe money.

 If You Can't Afford the Fees